 First grade is not kindergarten.
 These projects ain’t no joke, y’all.
-Having two kids means double the work for me, but at least this was a fun one that benefited both myself and my girls.
+Having two kids means double the work for me, but at least this was fun and benefited both myself and my girls.
 Unlike Mackenzie’s Tinkerbell pumpkin, Caroline’s “Pigeon” had a lot of great variations to work off of on Pinterest.

 If you’re looking for an easy no carve pumpkin, this is the perfect project for you.
-No complicated designs or artistic interpretations necessary.
-Read on for how to make this easy, no carve pumpkin inspired by Don’t Let the Pigeon Drive the Bus.
+No complicated designs or artistic interpretations are necessary.
+Read on for how to make this easy, no-carve pumpkin inspired by Don’t Let the Pigeon Drive the Bus.

 No Carve Pigeon Pumpkin